 To prepare mixes containing phages in known concentrations, phage genome quantities of T4, lambda, SPP1 and PhiX174 were determined by qPCR, in comparison to dilutions of pure DNA standards.
-For these standards, as described above.
-Next, each stock of purified DNA was diluted in 10 mM Tris pH 8 to obtain a concentration of 5x106 phage genomes in 6 μL.
-The samples were further diluted four times by 3-fold dilution steps, to obtain the calibration range (1.8x105 to 5x106 genomes), and aliquots stored at -20°C until use. were used at a concentration of 200 nM.
-Three dilutions of each phage stock were compared to the calibration curves of highly purified DNA of the corresponding phage, as described above. qPCR was performed in a total volume of 15 μL (6 µL purified DNA or phage particle dilution and 9 µL of amplification mix) in MicroAmp Fast Optical 96-well plates sealed with MicroAmp Optical Adhesive Film using the Takyon ROX SYBR Mastermix blue dTTP kit.
+For these standards, concentration of PhiX174 ssDNA (from NEB) was verified with a spectrophotometer (Nanodrop).
+For dsDNA qPCR standards, highly purified phage stocks of T4, SPP1 and lambda were prepared and quantified as described in the “Pure phage DNA preparation” section.
+Next, each stock of pure DNA was diluted in 10 mM Tris pH 8 to obtain a concentration of 5x106 phage genomes in 6 μL.
+The samples were further diluted four times by 3-fold dilution steps, to obtain the calibration range (1.8x105 to 5x106 genomes), and aliquots stored at -20°C until use.

+Prior to quantify the four phage lysates, they were treated with DNaseI using 1 μL of enzyme/ml phage sample (1 h at 37°C) to eliminate any residual free DNA, and then treated at 95°C for 5 minutes, for capsid denaturation.
+Primers indicated in supplementary table 1 were used at a concentration of 200 nM.
+Three dilutions of each heat-denatured phage stock were compared to the calibration curves of highly purified DNA of the corresponding phage, as described above. qPCR was performed in a total volume of 15 μL (6 µL purified DNA or phage particle dilution and 9 µL of amplification mix) in MicroAmp Fast Optical 96-well plates sealed with MicroAmp Optical Adhesive Film (both from Applied Biosystems, reference 4346906 and 4311971, respectively) using the Luna universal qPCR master mix (NEB, ref M3003).
 Amplifications were run in duplicate on a StepOnePlus real-time PCR system with the following cycling conditions: 95°C for 5 min, (95°C for 15 s, 58°C for 45 s, 72°C for 30 s) for 45 cycles, 72°C for 5 min, 95°C for 15 s, 60°C for 15 s, and 95°C for 15 s.
 The analysis of the melting curves confirmed the specificity of the primers.
 Data analysis was performed with StepOne software 2.3.

-The M13-yfp phage stock could not be quantified by qPCR due to coat resistance to heat (González-Cansino et al., 2019), so it was quantified by plaque formation units on the MG165 F’kan strain.
-M13-yfp is an M13mp18 derivative and makes much clearer plaques than the parental M13.
+The M13-yfp lysate could not be quantified by qPCR due to coat resistance to heat (González-Cansino et al., 2019), so it was quantified by plaque formation units on the MG1655 F’kan strain.
+Plaque counts of M13-yfp were easy to determine, as it is an M13mp18 derivative making much clearer plaques than the parental M13.
 Once each phage stock had been quantified, synthetic mixes were prepared.
-Initial phage concentrations in each stock, as well as volumes added to compose each mix, are presented in Suppl.
-Table 2.
+Initial phage concentrations in each stock, as well as volumes added to compose each mix, are presented in supplementary table 2.

-Phage DNA extractions
+Synthetic mixes DNA extractions

-To prepare thePhage samples were treated with proteinase K (2 mg/mL) and SDS (0.5%) for 20 min at 56°C. Phage DNA was then extracted by phenol‒chloroform-isoamyl alcohol (25:24:1) extraction followed by two chloroform-isoamyl alcohol (24:1) purification steps.
-DNA was precipitated with two volumes of ethanol and 300 mM potassium acetate pH 4.8 and centrifuged for 30 min at 12000 g and 4°C, and the pellet was resuspended in 10 mM Tris buffer pH 8.
-Phage dsDNA concentration was estimated using a Qubit device.

-To extract the DNA from the two synthetic mixes described above, an initial volume of 500 µL was used and DNA was double phenol‒chloroform extraction followed by ethanol precipitation, as described earlier [11], resuspended in 25 µL of 10 mM Tris (pH 8), and dispatched for the three treatments as follows: 1 µL for MDA pretreatment, 5 µL for T7pol pretreatment, and 19 µL for the xGen library without pretreatment.
+To extract the DNA from the two synthetic mixes, an initial volume of 500 µL was used and DNA was extracted by phenol-chloroform treatment, as described in the “pure phage DNA preparation” section., resuspended in 25 µL of 10 mM Tris (pH 8), and dispatched twice for the three treatments as follows: 1 µL for MDA pretreatment (according to the Genomiphi2 kit instructions), 5 µL for T7pol pretreatment, and 5 µL for the xGen library without pretreatment.
+Final DNA yields were in average 100 ng for untreated and T7pol treated samples, 25 ng for the Genomiphi amplified mix with low proportion of ssDNA, and 500 ng for the Genomiphi amplified mix with high proportion of ssDNA.

 T7pol pretreatment